wpendl99/.github/profile/README.md

 The instruction makes extensive use of [MDN Web Docs](https://developer.mozilla.org/) and we highly encourage you to spend many hours getting lost in their exceptional content.

 [React](https://reactjs.org) is used to demonstrate the power of web frameworks.
-Without the significant contributions of the React community we would not be able to stand on the sholders of giants.
+Without the significant contributions of the React community we would not be able to stand on the shoulders of giants.

 Much appreciation goes to [CodePen](codepen.io) for hosting many of the exercises and instruction examples.